US clears Moderna vaccine for COVID-19, 2nd shot in arsenal

 --The Moderna study uncovered no major safety problems.
 Like with the Pfizer-BioNTech shot, expect sore arms, fever, fatigue and muscle aches, which are signs the immune system is revving up.

 --Both vaccines carry “a remote chance” of causing a severe allergic reaction.
-Moderna’s study turned up none of these, though a handful were reported in Britain and Alaska as the Pfizer-BioNTech vaccinations got underway.
+Moderna’s study turned up none of these, though a handful were reported in Britain as the Pfizer-BioNTech vaccinations got underway and the FDA is looking into five in the U.S., including a severe reaction in Alaska.
 The vaccines’ ingredients aren’t identical.
 Still, after any COVID-19 vaccination, people should stick around for 15 minutes – or 30 minutes if they have a history of severe allergies – so if they do have a reaction, it can be treated immediately.

 --Both vaccines remain experimental, and the government is closely monitoring safety in case rare problems crop up.